I recently had a birthday. I am squarely in my forties, and I have decided that I love getting older.

 Hula hooping: One of my favorite activities

-As we get older, we have the opportunity to see rigid body standards for what they are: a bunch of arbitrary and rigid nonsense that people impose on others often to control or bully them or make more money.
+As we get older, we have the opportunity to see rigid body standards for what they are.
+They are a bunch of arbitrary and rigid nonsense that people impose on others.
+The often do so to control people, bully them, or make more money.
 We have the opportunity to kick those standards out the window and make peace with our body.
 That can be the beginning of a beautiful love relationship.

 The fourth gift aging can gives us is clarity.